VincentChen1113/PBD_Cloth_Simulation/readme.md

 ## Demo Notes

+The demo gallery above shows the current PBD scenes included in this project.
+For baseline reference, the original forked mass-spring implementation is still available and remains useful for qualitative comparison against the newer PBD demos.

-### Fast Mass-Spring System
+### Fast Mass-Spring Reference

 The original solver from the forked repository is based on Liu et al. [1].
-It is preserved for comparison with the PBD solver.
+It is preserved here as the baseline solver mode.

 ![curtain_hang](https://user-images.githubusercontent.com/24758349/79005907-97ad1100-7b60-11ea-9e27-90375461beaf.gif)
 ![curtain_ball](https://user-images.githubusercontent.com/24758349/79005924-9d0a5b80-7b60-11ea-8ce4-d9fc683441d7.gif)

-### PBD Hang

-Demonstrates pinned cloth behavior, constraint stiffness tuning, damping, and mouse interaction.

-### PBD Drop

-Demonstrates cloth collision against a smooth sphere obstacle.

-### PBD Drop-Floor

-Demonstrates plane collision, friction, floor contact, and self-collision behavior under dense folded contact.

-### PBD Drop-Floor-Dual

-Demonstrates interaction with multiple static obstacles, including a sphere and an analytic box/cube.

-### PBD Hang-Wind

-Demonstrates flag-like cloth motion under aerodynamic drag, lift, gust, and procedural noise.

 ---